How did Beecham’s become the largest patent medicine manufacturer in the world?

 The business was run by the family and a small number of employees until the late 1870s.

-Beecham pills had the highest sale of any patent medicine in the world by 1885.
-A new factory, powered by electricity, was opened in St Helens in 1886.
+Beecham pills held the highest sale of any patent medicine in the world by 1885.
+A new electric-powered factory was opened in St Helens in 1886.

 250 million pills were sold in 1890, a quarter of all factory-made pills in Britain.